 Gable Roof Building Practices

 The gable roof is one of the best choices in areas of heavy snow or rainfall because it has a steep pitch for efficient runoff.
 Since it's such a common roof design, builders don't have to construct the framing for them onsite.
-They can use assembled trusses that consist of a pair of rafters joined in a triangular shape with a tie beam.
+They can use assembled trusses that consist of a pair of rafter-like members joined with cross members to form a structural triangle.
 Trusses rest on the walls of the structure, and builders secure them with metal strapping or ties before covering them with plywood and roofing material.
-It's a common practice to inset a window or vent grid in one or both of the gables to ventilate the attic space under the rafters.
-You can also add a row of clerestory windows along the straight side of the house to let in more light.
+It's a common practice to inset a window or vent grid in one or both of the gables to ventilate the attic space under the roof.